edgedb/rfcs/text/1015-full-text-search.rst

 could be some backend-specific JSON config, etc.).
 The general index definition, however has no parameters and will be of the following form::

-  abstract index fts::textsearch()
+  abstract index fts::index()

 Additionally there's sometimes a need to index prefixes to facilitate prefix-based searches (such as for autocomplete).
 This can be accomplished by adding a parameter to the ``abstract index`` definition::

-  abstract index fts::textsearch(
+  abstract index fts::index(
       named only index_prefixes: bool = false
   )